juan12323/juan12323/README.md

 - 👋 Hi, I’m @juan12323
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning science
-- 💞️ I’m looking to collaborate on vidiogames
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me none
+- 📫 How to reach me

 <!---
 juan12323/juan12323 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.